sapireli/AirPrint_Bridge/README.md

 - Enable AirPrint for non-AirPrint printers
 - Print from iPhone to shared printer
+- How To Print to iPhone or iPad With or Without AirPrint
 - AirPrint for older printers
 - macOS AirPrint bridge
 - iPad printing non-AirPrint printer